Alvise88/zero-turnaround-cicd-with-dagger/GUIDE.md

-# ZeroTurnaround CICD with Dagger
+# ZeroTurnaround CI/CD with Dagger

-This guide walks you through the process of managing a CICD pipeline with Dagger for a "Calculator" CLI.
+This guide walks you through the process of managing a CI/CD pipeline with Dagger for a "Calculator" CLI.

 ## Why Dagger?

 Knowing where to get started with continuous delivery (CD) can be hard, especially when you’re starting from having no automation at all, when you’re making something brand-new, or when you have a pile of legacy code already built up.

 Automation is the key to writing Better Software Faster, and is the engine that drives an effective Deployment Pipeline.
 Through Automation we can speed up our software development activities, carry out multiple processes in parallel, and reduce the risks of human error.
 Manual processes are costly and not easily repeatable.
 Manual testing is often repetitive, low quality and not a good use of a human being’s creative skills (with the exception of exploratory testing).
 We aim to automate any and all repeatable processes that don’t require human ingenuity.
 We automate everything we can in the Deployment Pipeline so that our development activities are repeatable, reliable and carried out efficiently, and with consistent results.

 And that’s where Dagger comes in.

 ## What is Dagger?